degeens/ha-ducobox/README.md

 ## Requirements

 - Home Assistant 2025.10.1 or newer
-- A DucoBox ventilation system with Duco Connectivity Board 2.0 installed.
+- A DucoBox ventilation system with Duco Connectivity Board 2.0 installed
-- Local network access to your Duco Connectivity Board 2.0.
+- Local network access to your Duco Connectivity Board 2.0

 ## Compatibility

 ### Tested configuration
 This integration has been tested and verified to work with:
 - DucoBox Silent Connect
-- Duco Connectivity Board 2.0 (API version 2.4).
+- Duco Connectivity Board 2.0 (API version 2.5)

 ### Supported models